Framework

 Deploy complete

-Deployed project now visible at https://example.observablehq.cloud/hello-framework/
+Deployed app now visible at https://example.observablehq.cloud/hello-framework/

 Self hosting

-To build your static site with npm, run:
+To build your app with npm, run:

 npm run build